doubleedesign/doublee-wordpress-starterkit/README.md

 To work on the starterkit itself, follow the [Initial Setup][#initial-setup] steps above, then:

-5. Allow pulling this repo into the non-empty install directory by adding it as the origin:
+1. Allow pulling this repo into the non-empty install directory by adding it as the origin:
 ```
 git remote add origin https://github.com/doubleedesign/doublee-wordpress-starterkit
 ```
-6. Fetch the latest:
+2. Fetch the latest:
 ```
 git fetch origin
 ```
-7. Reset local `master` to match `origin/master`:
+3. Reset local `develop` to match `origin/develop`:
 ```
-git reset --hard origin/master
+git reset --hard origin/develop
 ```
-8. Delete the default theme folders  if you haven't already
+4. Delete the default theme folders  if you haven't already
 ```
 rm -rf app/public/wp-content/themes/twentytwenty*
 ```
-9. If appropriate, create and check out a new branch for your work:
+5. If appropriate, create and check out a new branch for your work:
 ```
 git checkout -b my-new-feature
 ```
-10. Pull in the submodules:
+6. Pull in the submodules:
 ```
 git submodule update --init
 ```